jona42-ui/nmstate_nlp_module/README.md

 python nmstate_nlp_demo.py
 5. on prompt put an input like: Please create a linux bridge br0 using eth1 and eth2
 6. analyse the output

-7. note that we are parsing  and interpreting  user intentions directly from textual descriptions using NLP parsing not regex parsing on input
+NB:  we are parsing  and interpreting  user intentions directly from textual descriptions using NLP parsing not regex parsing on input